Survivors still being found as quake death toll tops 25,000 | Science-Environment

 Survivors still being found as quake death toll tops 25,000

-Members of the mixed Turkish and Kyrgyz search teams embraced each other, as did the teenager's cousins, with one of them calling out: "He is out, brother.
-He is out.
-He is here."
-The rescues brought shimmers of joy amid overwhelming devastation days after Monday's 7.8-magnitude quake collapsed thousands of buildings, killing more than 24,500 people, injuring another 80,000 and leaving millions homeless.
+Erdogan said a disaster of this scope is rare, affecting an area so large that is home to so many people.
+He referred to it as the "disaster of the century" and said it had affected an area 500 kilometers (310 miles) in diameter that is home to 13.5 million people in Turkiye and an unknown number in Syria.

-Another quake nearly equal in power and likely triggered by the first caused more destruction hours later.
-Not everything ended so well, however.
-Rescuers reached a 13-year-old girl inside the debris of a collapsed building in Hatay province early on Saturday and intubated her.
+"In some parts of our settlements close to the fault line, we can say that almost no stone was left standing,'' he said earlier Saturday from Diyarbakir.
+Still, the day brought one astonishing rescue after another, numbering more than a dozen.
+Melisa Ulku, a woman in her 20s, was extricated from the rubble in Elbistan in the 132th hour since the quake, following the rescue of another person at the same site in the same hour.
+Ahead of her rescue, police announced that people shouldn't cheer or clap in order to not interfere with other rescue efforts nearby.
+She was covered in a thermal blanket on a stretcher.
+Rescuers were hugging.
+Some shouted "God is great!"
+Just an hour earlier, a 3-year-old girl and her father were pulled from debris in the town of Islahiye, also in Gaziantep province, and soon after a 7-year-old girl was rescued in the province of Hatay.
+The rescues brought shimmers of joy amid overwhelming devastation days after Monday's 7.8-magnitude quake and a powerful aftershock hours later caused thousands of buildings to collapse, killing more than 25,000, injuring another 80,000 and leaving millions homeless.
+Not everything ended so well.
+Rescuers reached a 13-year-old girl inside the debris of a collapsed building in Hatay province early Saturday and intubated her.
 But she died before the medical teams could amputate a limb and free her from the rubble, Hurriyet newspaper reported.

-Even though experts say trapped people can live for a week or more, the odds of finding more survivors were quickly waning.
-Rescuers were shifting to thermal cameras to help identify life amid the rubble, a sign of the weakness of any remaining survivors.
+Even though experts say trapped people can live for a week or more, the odds of finding more survivors were quickly waning amid freezing temperatures.
+Rescuers were shifting to thermal cameras to help identify life amid the rubble, a sign that any remaining survivors could be too weak to call for help.
 As aid continued to arrive, a 99-member group from the Indian Army's medical assistance team began treating the injured in a temporary field hospital in the southern city of Iskenderun, where a main hospital was demolished.
 One man, Sukru Canbulat, was wheeled into the hospital in a wheelchair, his left leg badly injured with deep bruising, contusions and lacerations.
 Wincing in pain, he said he had been rescued from his collapsed apartment building in the nearby city of Antakya within hours of the quake on Monday.
 But after receiving basic first aid, he was released without getting proper treatment for his injuries.

-The hundreds of graves, spaced no more than three feet (one metre) apart, were marked with simple wooden planks set vertically in the ground.
+The hundreds of graves, spaced no more than 3 feet (a meter) apart, were marked with simple wooden planks set vertically in the ground.

-A worker with Turkiye's Ministry of Religious Affairs, who did not wish to be identified because of orders not to share information with the media, said that around 800 bodies were brought the cemetery on Friday, its first day of operation.
+A worker with Turkey's Ministry of Religious Affairs who did not wish to be identified because of orders not to share information with the media said that around 800 bodies were brought the cemetery on Friday, its first day of operation.
 By midday on Saturday, he said, as many as 2,000 had been buried.

 "People who are coming out from the rubble now, it's a miracle if they survive.
 Most of the people that come out now are dead, and they come here," he said.